tb0hdan/voiceplay/README.md

 activated by a wake word - **Vicki** (processing is done offline using [CMU PocketSphinx](http://cmusphinx.sourceforge.net/) and only after that records audio later transcribed by Google Voice Recognition (code can be modified to use any of engines supported by [SpeechRecognition](https://github.com/Uberi/speech_recognition) library).
-It requires the Python interpreter, version 2.7 (so far) and is not platform specific.
-It should work on your Linux or on Mac OS X. It is released to the public domain, which means you can modify it, redistribute it or use it however you like.
+It requires the Python interpreter, version 2.7, 3.5 (so far) and is not platform specific.
+It should work on your Linux or on Mac OS X (Python 2.7 only).
+It is released to the public domain, which means you can modify it, redistribute it or use it however you like.